DivineGoddess-Star/SteamSwapChain/README.md

 A generic DirectX 11 in-process overlay framework built on **Dear ImGui** and **MinHook**.

-Rather than relying on hardcoded vtable offsets — which break on every game or runtime update — this project locates `IDXGISwapChain::Present` and `IDXGISwapChain::ResizeBuffers` hook targets by scanning **Steam's overlay DLL at runtime**.
-Hook addresses are resolved dynamically on every injection, making the overlay resilient to Steam updates with zero maintenance.
+Steam's `GameOverlayRenderer64.dll` hooks `IDXGISwapChain::Present` and
+`IDXGISwapChain::ResizeBuffers` into every game it runs.
+Instead of creating a dummy D3D11 device to locate the swap chain vtable — the conventional approach — this project **hooks Steam's hook functions directly**.
+We scan the overlay DLL at runtime to find where Steam's detours live in memory, then insert our frame at the front of that existing call chain.
+The practical difference is minor — locating a swap chain via a dummy device is trivial — but there are two concrete benefits.
+First, hook targets are resolved dynamically on every injection with **no hardcoded addresses**.
+Second, some games perform integrity checks on their own swap chain vtable and will detect or crash on unexpected patches — since we never touch the game's vtable at all, we inherit whatever trust Steam's hooks already have.

+> **Note:** This method is not undetected as-is.
 ---

 ## How It Works